huiwenxchen/ciphertext/README.md

 This program outputs the ciphertext version of a user’s plaintext.

-To run the program, execute $ ./caesar KEY where KEY is any number.<br/> For example
+To run the program, execute $ ./caesar KEY where KEY is any number and enter plaintext when prompted.<br/> For example

 $ ./caesar 5<br/>